 tanh() and the value to train for is set to 0.8 because it is the value at the curvature of the second derivative of the used non-linearity so there is less saturation.
 The input images are all normalised (-1/1), and the input layer is at a fixed 32x32 window.

 The main goal of this project was to build an enhanced and extended version of Mike O'Neill's excellent C++ project.
 This time written in C# 4.0 and using WPF with a simple MVVM pattern as the GUI instead of Windows Forms.
 I've included and used the WPF TaskDialog Wrapper from Sean A. Hanley instead of the Windows API Code Pack because the first is more compact and fit my needs perfectly.
-Also the Extended WPF Toolkit is used.
+Also the nice WPF ColorPicker component is a copy from Ury Yamshy's article.
 For unzipping the CIFAR-10 dataset I used the open-source SharpDevelop SharpZipLib module.
 So Visual Studio 2010 and Windows Vista SP2 are the minimum requirements to use my application.
 I also made maximal use of the parallel functionality offered in C# 4.0 by letting the user at all times choose how many logical cores are used in the parallel optimised code parts with a simple manipulation of the sliderbar next to the View combobox.

 Using the code